Million-Dollar Smiles for Less

 Implant Retained/Implant Supported Dentures

-Plaque and tartar can form on dentures just like they can form on regular teeth.
-Unlike regular teeth, however, dentures need to be removed to be cleaned.
+Plaque and tartar can form on the dental plate just like they can form on regular teeth.
+Unlike regular teeth, however, dental plates need to be removed to be cleaned.

 - Remove and run under water to rinse off loose food particles.

 - Wet a denture brush and apply special denture cleaner — regular toothpaste is too abrasive and could damage your dentures.